Mesopotamia: The firmament of Heaven

 In this version of the universe, the sky changes colour in relation to the position of the sun, so this map predicts that we see the sky that is closest to the sun- regardless of physics.

-So, the planets; Venus, Mars, Jupiter, Saturn are companions of the sun, their rising and setting positions are related to the sun's position.
-The moon is more complicated and so has been given a boat, to account for the moon being in the sky at odd times, and sometimes higher or lower than the sun.
+The planets; Venus, Mars, Jupiter, Saturn are companions of the sun, their rising and setting positions were seen to be predictable and related to the sun's position.
+The moon meanwhile, is more complicated and was imagined to be in a boat, to account for the moon being in the sky at odd times, and sometimes higher or lower than the sun.

 I leave you with the Enuma Elish.